 An introductory course that employs the critical and analytic skills acquired in College Writing to investigate the nature, history, and purpose of literature in human culture.
-A wide sampling of texts of various genre across period and national boundaries are chosen to give the student a sampling of the best texts of literary art.
+A wide sampling of texts of various genres across periods and national boundaries gives the student exposure to the best texts of literary art.
+Critical thinking skills are enhanced by introducing students to literary theory and criticism and having them perform critical analysis on texts they read.
+This course completes the common core writing requirement.
 Prerequisites: ENG 101 and ENG 102.